 CAL 1, CAL 2 and CAL 3 solutions are used for the calibration of sensors.
+CAL 4 solution is used for the calibration of sensors with the configuration featuring creatinine and urea/BUN.
 Air is used for the calibration of the pO_2 sensor.